Estecka/mc-Variants-CIT-wiki/Module-Types.md

 This page describes the behaviour of every built-in types to use in [module configurations](Module-Configuration).
 See [model prefixes](Module-Configuration#modelPrefix) in particular, to understand how variants are associated with textures and models.

+A module's type defines how its item's variant ID will be computed.
+Each type has its own separate system, so the `"parameters"` of one type do not apply to the others, unless explicitely specified.

+Existing types can be thought of as belonging to either of two families:
+The purpose-made types require no parameters to be functional, but are tailored for specific and common use cases.
+When they do have parameters, those are usually optional, and only there for fine-tuning.
+The generalist types are more flexible, but require a lot more configuration to achieve basic results.
+Those are a relatively recent addition, and there are still some purpose-made functionalities that cannot be replicated using generalist modules (e.g: Enchantment priority and numeric value thresholds).

 # Generalist modules

 ## `component_data`